-Illawarra Cancer Care Centre: You can park in front of the centre, access by New Dapto Road.You will be provided with an access code to open the boomgate.
+Illawarra Cancer Care Centre: You can park in front of the centre, access by New Dapto Road.
+You will be provided with an access code to open the boomgate.

 Shoalhaven Cancer Care Centre: You can park at the rear of the centre.
-Go to the boom gate, take a ticket and have it validated at the reception desk.
+Go to the boom gate, the gate will open.